Compensated surrogacy has been legal in Georgia since 1997. Intended parents must be heterosexual and legally married couples

 A marriage certificate is not required to be presented until the birth.

-For legal reasons, all citizensof the UK, Australia and Spain need to engage with single surrogates in Georgia.
+For legal reasons, all citizensof the UK and Spain need to engage with single surrogates in Georgia.

 Neither Spain nor Australia have embassies in Georgia, so couples must engage with their nearest diplomatic mission in order to complete citizenship and passport requirements.
 Britain has a diplomatic mission in Georgia where citizenship can be processed.